ISSUIUC/ISS-PCB/CONTRIBUTING.md

 ## **Relative Library Paths**

-When adding custom libraries to a project you must point KiCad to the library file using a relative path linked to the repository and not your local computer or else the library will not load correct when the project is opened by other contributors.
+When adding custom libraries to a project, you must point KiCad to the library file using a relative path linked to the repository and not your local computer or else the library will not load correct when the project is opened by other contributors.

+- ### **Creating Paths**

+  - In KiCad, locate Preferences ➡ Configure Paths
+  - Create new variables: `ISS_SYMBOL_DIR`, `ISS_FOOTPRINT_DIR`, and `ISS_3DMODEL_DIR`
+  - Set the locations to those of the `symbols`, `footprints`, and `3d_models` folders within the `lib` folder of your local repository.

 - ### **Accessing Settings**

   - **Schematics:** Symbol Editor ➡ Preferences ➡ Manage Symbol Libraries ➡ Project Specific Libraries